 New Research Shows the Increased Risks Associated with Texting and Driving

 Common sense dictates that looking down at a phone to read or write a message while behind the wheel isn’t safe to do, but surprisingly little research has been done on just how risky it is to text or talk on the phone while driving.
 A newly-released study examines just how much of a risk is posed by drivers interacting with their phones while driving, quantifying the increase in crash risk.
-Read on to learn more about the study, and contact a knowledgeable Nevada personal injury attorney if you’ve been injured in a auto crash with a distracted driver.
+Read on to learn more about the study, and contact a knowledgeable Nevada personal injury attorney if you’ve been injured in a car crash with a distracted driver.

 Researchers studied video footage of drivers to identify crash risk